AyakaCraft/Carpet-Ayaka-Addition/README.md

         - *Renames the waypoint, removes the existing one*
     - desc \<id> \<desc>
         - *Sets the description of the waypoint*

+### Carpet Loggers
+- loadedChunks
+    - Shows the count of loaded chunks in HUD for each dimension (experimental)

 ### Rules